tatutimonen/hedging/README.md

 ### Results

-One may notice that delta-vega hedging is superior to delta hedging as it provides smaller mean-squared error for the hedging period with smaller hedging costs.
+One may notice that delta-vega hedging is superior to delta hedging as it provides smaller mean squared error for the hedging period with smaller hedging costs.

 ----